Echelon Gains Rapid Growth in 1st Quarter

-Zurich, Switzerland--(Newsfile Corp. - May 17, 2022) - The Echelon Foundation, the team behind the leading cross-chain blockchain, announced today that they are ahead of schedule towards reaching their goal of bridging all major cryptocurrency blockchain eco-systems together via the Echelon cross-chain bridging platform.
-Echelon set forth the goal of becoming the only blockchain with multiple major blockchains integrated into the Echelon Bridge where users can exchange and trade $ECH across all major blockchains.
-The Echelon Foundation released bridgeable $USDC ($USDC on Echelon is titled $bUSDC, Bridgeable USDC).
-The Echelon Foundation is the first blockchain to release Bridgeable Tokens.
-The main native token being $ECH can be traded, currently, across 7 major blockchains as Bridgeable $ECH a.k.a. $bECH.
+ZURICH, Switzerland, May 17, 2022 (GLOBE NEWSWIRE) -- via InvestorWire -- The Echelon Foundation, the team leading the way in cross-chain blockchain, announces today they are ahead of schedule toward reaching their goal of bridging all major cryptocurrency blockchain ecosystems together via the Echelon cross-chain bridging platform.
+Echelon set forth the goal of becoming the only blockchain with multiple major blockchains integrated into the Echelon Bridge, through which users can exchange and trade $ECH across all major blockchains.
+The Echelon Foundation released bridgeable $USDC ($USDC on Echelon is titled $bUSDC, Bridgeable USDC) and is the first blockchain to release bridgeable tokens.
+The main native token, being $ECH, can be traded, currently, across seven major blockchains as Bridgeable $ECH, aka $bECH.

-Echelon Bridge supports seven of the most popular EVM blockchains like Ethereum

 - Echelon is EVM and Cosmos compatible with IBC Relayers.